 Our college success program is based upon a mentoring model that includes one-on-one mentoring from the beginning to the end of high school.
 That model works amazingly well.
 One hundred percent of the students who complete our program graduate high school.
-And 74% of our alumni with whom we are in contact are now college graduates or are still working on their college degrees.
+And 84% of our alumni are now college graduates or are still in pursuit of their college degrees.

 Do I get to pick my child’s mentor?